ianthehenry/sd/README.md

 There are no *releases* of `sd`, per se, but I have occasionally made changes.

+## 2021-02-26

+- autocompletion now completes arguments to commands instead of just commands
+    - only completes positional file arguments and the built-in flags (like `--help`)

 ## 2021-02-24

 - added per-directory `template` files, to override the `bash` default